Chart Color Schemes

 Population growth drivers in Scarborough are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Scarborough's (WA) statistical area (Lv2) population is estimated at around 20,485 as of Nov 2025.
-This reflects an increase of 2,880 people (16.4%) since the 2021 Census, which reported a population of 17,605 people.
-The change is inferred from the resident population of 20,110 estimated by AreaSearch following examination of the latest ERP data release by the ABS in Jun 2024 and an additional 147 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,105 persons per square kilometer, placing Scarborough (WA) (SA2) in the top 10% of national locations assessed by AreaSearch.
-The area's 16.4% growth since the 2021 census exceeded the national average of 9.7%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 74.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, Scarborough's population is estimated at around 20,496 as of Feb 2026.
+This reflects an increase of 2,891 people since the 2021 Census, which reported a population of 17,605.
+The change is inferred from AreaSearch's estimation of resident population at 20,110 following examination of ABS ERP data release in June 2024 and an additional 151 validated new addresses since the Census date.
+This results in a density ratio of 4,107 persons per square kilometer, placing Scarborough in the top 10% of national locations assessed by AreaSearch.
+The suburb's 16.4% growth since the 2021 census exceeds the national average of 9.9%.
+Population growth was primarily driven by overseas migration contributing approximately 74.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data and to estimate growth post-2032, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering projected demographic shifts, an above median population growth is projected for Scarborough (WA) (SA2), with the area expected to expand by 2,827 persons to 2041, reflecting a gain of 12.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Considering projected demographic shifts, an above median population growth is projected for Scarborough, with an expected expansion of 2,826 persons to 2041, reflecting a gain of 11.9% over the 17 years.

 Frequently Asked Questions - Population